CDCgov/womens_health_publication_impact/README.md

 1. Idenitfy conditions that result in high relative mortality risk for U.S. females using NVSS data queried through CDC WONDER **(Code notebook 1 & 2)**.
 2. Identify CDC-authored publications on conditions with the highest relative mortality risk for U.S. females using CDC Science Clips.
 3. Query media attention, academic citation, and policy citation data from Altmetric and BMJ Impact Analytics.
 4. Merge bibliometric indicator data to relevant publications and calculate media attention, academic citation, and policy citation  indicators **(Code notebook 3 & 4)**.
+Only publications from 2018-2020 were calculate policy and academic indicators that these metrics need time to gain citations.
 The bibliometric indictators in this analysis are:
       - **Percent of publications with media attention**: Assess what proportion of publications on a given topic received any media attention.
       - **Median media attention**: Assess the distribution of media attention for publications on a given topic.
       - **Percent of publications with academic citation**: Assess what proportion of publications on a given topic received any academic citation.